SpinifexGroup/docker-elk/README.md

 ### How do I edit users and user access for Kibana/ElasticSearch?

 Searchguard is in charge of handling users and authentication.
-For now, we are managing files by hand.... yes... ya heard me.
+Since searchguard uses a file for it's users, we do not store this file in source control.
+Instead, we use ansible to manage the user file.

 #### Users